FranckG28/ratiscrum/README.md

 ### Events

 Events are located in `src/content/events`.
-The slug of an event is its foldername.
+The slug of an event is its filename.

-An event folder must contain `<slug>.mdx`.
-This file contain event data.
+e.g. : `src/content/events/2021.mdx`

 Take at look at the existing events to see how to write it.

 To add images to an event, simple put images files into `src/public/events/<slug>/project/` & `src/public/events/<slug>/gallery/`.